-- Priming the Learner: briefly prepare students for patient encounters by identifying key expectations and focusing the observation session
+- Priming the Learner: briefly prepare students for patient encounters by identifying key expectations and focusing the observation and feedback on those expectations

 Role Modeling: provide a guided opportunity for students to observe you in action

-- Let the student know what they will be observing
+- Let the students know what they will be observing

 - Consciously demonstrate skills